vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 ### Icon

-Icons are usually maintained by Ledger's design team, so you must first check that MyCoin icon is not already added in live-common, in [src/data/icons/svg](https://github.com/LedgerHQ/ledger-live-common/tree/master/src/data/icons/svg).
+Icons are usually maintained by Ledger's design team, so you must first check that <i>MyCoin</i> icon is not already added in live-common, in [src/data/icons/svg](https://github.com/LedgerHQ/ledger-live-common/tree/master/src/data/icons/svg).
 It contains cleaned-up versions of Cryptocurrency Icons from [cryptoicons.co](http://cryptoicons.co/), organized by ticker.

 If you need to add your own, they must respect those requirements:
 - Clean SVG with **only** `<path>` elements representing the crypto